tenzir/tenzir/web/docs/packages.md

 ### Inputs

-Pipeline and context definitions can contain references to user-defined variables, as in `from {{ inputs.filename }} version`, that will be replaced by their configured value when installing the package.
+Pipeline and context definitions may contain references to user-defined variables, as in `from {{ inputs.filename }} version`, that are replaced by their configured value when installing the package.

-In order to provide non-default values for the defined inputs, the `config.inputs` key is used.
+In order to provide non-default values for the defined inputs, use the `config.inputs`
+key:

 ```
 config: